AndyW1990/rl-algo-implementations/README.md

 # rl-algo-implementations

 This repository is a place to store some of the algorithms I implemented when learning RL in 2020/2021.

-It's a bit thrown together at the minute, so I will look to add more and improve presentation/commentary in due course.
+They are all done in Python using various Atari games with the Gym library.

 Heres a list of the algorithms: